GrauleM/somo/README.md

 - always use [Black](https://pypi.org/project/black/) for code formatting
 - always bump the version of your branch by increasing the version number listed in somo/_version.py

+### Testing
+SoMo uses pytest for testing.
+In most cases, it will be better to ignore the tests that rely on the GUI -test coverage will be identical.
+You can run all tests with `$ pytest` from the repository's root and ignore the tests involving the GUI with `$ pytest -m "not gui"`

 ## Using this framework